ankitects/anki-manual/browsing.md

 # Browsing

-The Browse screen allows you to search through your cards and notes, and edit them.
-It is opened by clicking on _Browse_ in the main window, or by pressing _b_ on your keyboard.
-It is comprised of three sections: the _sidebar_ on the left, the _card list_ on the top right, and the _current note_ on the bottom right.
+The Browse window allows you to search through your cards and notes, and edit them.
+It is opened by clicking **Browse** in the main window, or by pressing **b**.
+It is comprised of three sections: the *sidebar* on the left, the *card list* on the top right, and the *current note* on the bottom right.
 By positioning the mouse between two sections, it is possible to click and drag to expand one section and shrink another.

 ## Sidebar

-The sidebar on the left allows quick access to common search terms.
+The *sidebar* on the left allows quick access to common search terms.
 Clicking on an item will search for it.

-You can hold down Ctrl (Command on a Mac) while clicking in order to append the clicked item to the current search with an AND condition, instead of starting a new search.
+You can hold down `Ctrl` (`Command` on Mac) while clicking in order to append the clicked item to the current search with an AND condition, instead of starting a new search.
 If you wanted to show learning cards that were also in the German deck for instance, you could click on "Learning", then Ctrl+click on "German".

-You can hold down Shift to create an OR search instead of an AND.
-For example, you could click one deck, then shift-click another to show cards from either of the decks in the same view.
+You can hold down `Shift` to create an OR search instead of an AND.
+For example, you could click one deck, then Shift-click another to show cards from either of the decks in the same view.

-You can hold down Alt (Option on a Mac) in order to reverse the search (prepend a _-_) – for instance, to show all cards in a current deck that do _not_ have a certain tag.
-Alt/option can be combined with either Ctrl or Shift (e.g., Ctrl-Alt-clicking will result in adding a new search term that is negated).
+You can hold down `Alt` (`Option` on Mac) in order to reverse the search (prepend a `-`) – for instance, to show all cards in a current deck that do *not* have a certain tag. `Alt`/`Option` can be combined with either `Ctrl` or `Shift` (e.g., Ctrl-Alt-clicking will result in adding a new search term that is negated).

-To remove tags that are not used by any notes, use Tools&gt;Check Database from the main window.
+To remove tags that are not used by any notes, use **Tools &gt; Check Database** from the main window.

 ## Searching